qianweicheng/rasa/edo_pro/rasasc_jeff/data/nlu.md

 - Is there an Apple Watch app for Email?
 - Hello, Is there an Apple Watch app for Email?

+## intent:background_app_refresh
+- How do I disable or enable background app refresh?
+- Hello, How do I disable or enable background app refresh?

 ## intent:bot_challenge
 - are you a human?
 - am I talking to a bot?